Ufine Battery at The Battery Show Europe 2025

 • How can I prevent overheating of lithium batteries during spot welding?

-To prevent overheating lithium batteries during spot welding, closely monitor the temperature, use appropriate power settings on the spot welder, and ensure even pressure is applied to distribute heat evenly.
+To prevent lithium batteries from overheating during spot welding, closely monitor the temperature, use appropriate power settings on the spot welder, and ensure even pressure is applied to distribute heat evenly.

 avatar